ethanbensadoun1/portfolio/README.md

 - Heterogeneity of Poissoin and Negative Binomial GLMs
 - Quasi-likelihood Methods and Overdispersion for Ray Allen 3-Pointer Data Set
 - Contingency Table for a Conditional Independence Model
-- Goodness of Fit and Odds Ratio Model

 ***These projects demonstrates my aptitude for machine learning using different techniques to synthesize data sets.***